 - Our staff have published widely on the present industry as well as the history of publishing

 - Publishing seminars are held on a regular basis - recent speakers include James Daunt of Waterstones and Eric Huang of Made in Me

 - Industry research and consultancy are carried out by the department

 - Opportunity to visit international book fairs including Beijing, Bologna, Frankfurt, and London.
 Our students assist with the organization of the London Book Fair - in 2019 we again have our own stand

 - An industry advisory board with representatives from major publishers such as Bloomsbury, Faber, HarperCollins, Hodder and Penguin Random House

 - Links with publishing organizations such as the Independent Publishers Guild, OPuS (Oxford Publishing Society) and the Society of Young Publishers (SYP) – regular events are held at Oxford Brookes including the SYP conferences in 2017 and 2015

-- Industry scholarships - including from the London Book Fair, Princeton University Press and the Stationers' Foundation
+- Industry scholarships - for 2020 entry they include awards from the London Book Fair, Princeton University Press and the Stationers' Foundation

 - Prizes for the best student work, sponsored by Palgrave Macmillan and Pearson Education